SparkPost/pizza-bot/README.md

 Make a local copy of your version using the `git clone` command.
 Use the "Clone or Download" button to get the URL to your copy of the project.

+Type `cd pizza-bot` to change your working directory into your copy of the repo.

 ### Create a .env File

 Create a file named `.env` in the root of your project.
 Add this line to the file: